bmwcarit/ramses-composer-docs/advanced/traceplayer/README.md

 ]
 ```

-## Animation Control
+## TracePlayerData

-*(preliminary function and subject to change soon)*
-The TracePlayer offers the following two properties in TracePlayerData script as interface for animation:
+The TracePlayer offers the following property in the **TracePlayerData** object:
-- **activate_animation**: a boolean flag that is set once playback starts, and reset once a jump or a stop is triggered.
-- **timestamp_milli**: an integer of timeline timestamp, which should be used as the reference timer for animation
+- **timestamp_milli**: an integer of the playback actual time in milliseconds, which can be used as the reference timer for animation.

-## Example (G05_OSS)
+## Example (BMW X5)

 This article includes a sample trace file based on the BMW X5 demo model.
 You can find it in the [traces folder](./traces).

 Download the X5 project from its [repository](https://github.com/bmwcarit/digital-car-3d) and load the **G05_main.rca** file as documented in project README.
 Load and play the RaCo trace [g05_demo](traces/g05_demo.rctrace).
 Try changing the frame timestamps and properties to see how the playback changes in the Ramses Composer viewport.